speedfuns/botw/MasterSwordAndDungeons.md

 Use the Boulder to fly into the forest, then use a tree rocket to fly to the **Bomb Trial** and complete it. `(4/24)`

-Return to the area with trees and use one of them (or climb the ladder) to get on top of the Temple of Time, get the **Paraglider**.
+Return to the area with trees and use one of them to get on top of the Temple of Time, get the **Paraglider**.
+> Optional: You may also climb the ladder to get on top of ToT, much slower than launching.

-> Optional: Get the **Soldier's Bow** from the nearby chest if you are concerned about bow durability.
+> Optional: Get the **Soldier's Bow** from the chest after getting the Paraglider if you are concerned about bow durability.

 ### Central and Ridgeland Region